Tsunami signs and alerting

 Tsunami sirens don't necessarily mean you need to evacuate the area right away or even at all.
 They do mean you need to find out what the level of threat is.
 You can do this by turning on the TV or radio or visiting one of the websites below if you hear a siren.

 You may receive warnings from friends, other members of the public, international media and from the internet.
 Verify the warning only if you can do so quickly.
 If official warnings are available, trust their message over informal warnings.

 For more information on what to do before, during and after a tsunami, check out the Community Response Plan for your area.

 Indoor Tsunami sirens are available for purchase for those who live, work or play within Northland’s tsunami evacuation zones.
 They are designed to alert those within the building which it is installed.
 This is different from the outdoor tsunami sirens which are designed to broadcast over a wider area of the surrounding community.

-The sirens are lightweight, for indoor use with a loud alerting noise and flashing blue light for the hearing impaired.
+The sirens are lightweight, for indoor use with a loud alerting noise.
 The units must be plugged in and switched on to a Northland power network provider (NorthPower or Top Energy).

 The sirens will be activated automatically with the light flashing and the alerting sound simultaneously with the outdoor sirens during a real tsunami event affecting Northland and during bi-annual tsunami siren testing.

 Units are available through the Northland Regional Council, Whangarei Office only currently, as a face-to-face introduction is required so the user understands the use and care of the unit.
 People can come to make enquiries or to purchase between 8.30am – 4pm Monday to Friday.

 The units cost $155.25 gst inclusive and are sold at cost.

 To find out if the building you live, work or play in, is located within a tsunami evacuation zone go to the Tsunami Evacuation Zones - online maps.